SwayamGupta12345/bus-management-system-in-c-/README.md

 - Book/cancel tickets
 - Access additional services like food ordering and feedback submission

-## Contributions
-Contributions are welcome!
-Feel free to submit issues or pull requests.

-## License
-This project is open-source and available under the **MIT License**.

 ## Contact
 For any questions or feedback, reach out via [swayamsam2005@gmail.com](mailto:swayamsam2005@gmail.com).